RTEMS/rtems-docs/c-user/timer_manager.rst

     local TMCB free pool and initializes it.

 NOTES:
-    This directive will not cause the calling task to be preempted.
+    This directive will obtain the allocator mutex and may cause the calling task to be preempted.

+    In SMP configurations, the processor of the currently executing thread determines the processor used for the created timer.
+During the life-time of the timer this processor is used to manage the timer internally.

 .. raw:: latex